TurkuNLP/dep2dep/README.md

 # Installation

 `dep2dep` uses Prolog as the back-end rule application engine, and a little shimming module to pass data between Python and Prolog, which needs to be compiled (no Cython back then).
-On a newish system, this should be as easy as typing `make`.
+On a newish system, this should be as easy as installing a handful of packages and then typing `make`.

 ## Ubuntu